Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [security.crossDomainPolicy.acceptCredentials](./values.yaml#L1519)

 Optional.
-Specify f the server should authorize the client to send its credentials on a CORS request.
-This setting does not impact the user/password sent over the Lightstreamer protocol,but, if set to `false`, might prevent, or force a fallback connection, on clients sending CORS requests carrying cookies, http-basic-authentication or client-side certificates.
+Specify jf the server should authorize the client to send  its credentials on a CORS request.
+This setting does not impact the user/password sent over the Lightstreamer protocol, but, if set to `false`, might prevent, or force a fallback connection, on clients sending CORS requests carrying cookies, http-basic-authentication or client-side certificates.

 **Default:** `false`
 #### [security.crossDomainPolicy.acceptExtraHeaders](./values.yaml#L1511)